jamescherti/ansible-role-apt/README.md

 ## Author and license

-The *ansible-role-apt-sources-list* role has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the MIT license.
+The *ansible-role-apt* role has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the MIT license.

 Copyright (C) 2000-2025 James Cherti